ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 Download and Stage the Data
 ============================

 The SRW App requires input files to run.
 These include static datasets, initial and boundary condition files, and model configuration files.
-On Level 1 systems, the data required to run SRW App tests are already available as long as the bind argument (starting with ``-B``) in :numref:`Step %s <BuildC>` included the directory with the input model data.
+On Level 1 systems, the data required to run SRW App tests are already available as long as the bind argument (starting with ``-B``) in :numref:`Step %s <RunContainer>` included the directory with the input model data.
 See :numref:`Table %s <DataLocations>` for Level 1 data locations.
 For Level 2-4 systems, the data must be added manually by the user.
 In general, users can download fix file data and experiment data (:term:`ICs/LBCs`) from the `SRW App Data Bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`__ and then untar it:

 .. code-block:: console